maglianim/angular-typed-forms/src/docs/article.md

 ### Reactive forms: An untyped story

-Despite its powerful APIs, reactive forms have always been poorly typed.
-As we can see, the internal model is resolved to a generic untyped map of key-value pairs:
+Despite its powerful APIs, reactive forms underlying model have always been poorly typed.
+As we can see from the following picture, the internal form model is resolved to a generic untyped map of key-value pairs:

 ![Form untyped map](./images/02000-form-untyped-map.png)